orstavik/JoiEvents/docs/1d_event_propagation/13_Pattern_EarlyBird.md

 > gets the worm!

-The early bird pattern describes how we can catch an event *before* any other event listener.
+An EarlyBird captures an event *before* any other event listener.
 This is now quite simple.

 1. As we saw in the chapter about bubbling, the first target for *all* events is the **`window` node** in the **capture phase**.